Early Life and Education of Betty White: A Complete Timeline

 August 2010: Book Deal with G.P.
 Putnam's Sons

-2010: Support of LGBT Rights
+2010: Support for LGBT Rights

-2010: Interview on Inside the Actors Studio
+2010: Inside the Actors Studio Interview

-September 2011: Release of "I'm Still Hot" Remix
+September 2011: Collaboration with Luciana on "I'm Still Hot" Remix

-In September 2011, Betty White teamed up with Luciana to produce a remix of her song "I'm Still Hot".
+In September 2011, Betty White teamed up with English singer Luciana to produce a remix of her song "I'm Still Hot".
 The song was released digitally on September 22 and the video later premiered on October 6.

 Loading Video...